-- 1. Operating a domestic overnight air cargo network between thirteen major Canadian cities each business day. - 2.
-Providing dedicated aircraft to customers on an Aircraft, Crew, Maintenance and Insurance ("ACMI") basis, operating between points in Canada and the USA. - 3.
+- 1. Operating a domestic overnight air cargo network between fourteen major Canadian cities each business day. - 2.
+Providing dedicated aircraft to customers on an Aircraft, Crew, Maintenance and Insurance ("ACMI") basis, operating between points in Canada, USA and Europe. - 3.
 Operating scheduled international routes for multiple cargo customers between the USA and Bermuda, and between Canada and Europe. - 4.
 Providing dedicated aircraft to customers on an adhoc charter basis operating between points in Canada, the USA and other international destinations.